 Rainbows, Haloes and Glories Instructor Jeff Kretch

-Covers common and some uncommon phenomena people can see in the open sky such as rainbows, haloes and glories.
+The January Astronomical Seminar will cover common and some uncommon phenomena people can see in the open sky such as rainbows, haloes and glories.
 Sunrise and sunset phenomena like the green flash, the purple light, and simple questions like why the sky is blue and why sunsets are orange are also covered.
-This simple course will teach people how to better appreciate the sky both day and night.
-The course will be held in the Roll-Top observatory classroom at Turner Farm Park.
-(Conductedt Saturday, January 6 at 10 AM)
+The seminar will teach people how to better appreciate the sky both day and night.
+There will be an observing session in the Roll-Top Observatory after the presentation if the weather allows.
+(Conductedt Wednesday, January 17 at 7:30PM )

 Radio Astronomy: Listening to the Universe Instructor Robert Kellogg, Ph.D.

 What can you hear from space?
 Join the adventure to understand cosmic noise and what it tells us about the sun, the magnetic structure surrounding some of our planets (and the strange radio signals from Jupiter and its moon Io).
 Then learn how our galaxy is mapped using the faint signals from hydrogen atoms and the behavior of molecules.
 Little green men?
 That was one of the possibilities of the strange sounds of pulsars, strange dense fast rotating stars.
 Come hear what our universe is saying.
 Course will be held in the Roll-Top observatory classroom at Turner Farm Park.
 (Conducted Saturday, February 10 at 10 AM)